Young Investigator Prize

 University of Washington / Friday Harbor Laboratories

 The UW / FHL Young Investigator’s Prize is awarded every year to a high school JUNIOR showing exceptional promise in the fields of Science and Mathematics.
 Regional students submit high school transcripts, two Letters of Recommendation (from teachers or scientists the applicant has previously worked with), and an essay describing their background and career goals.
-The winner is selected by a committee of University of Washington professors and is awarded a cash prize ($3000 in 2014).
+The winner is selected by a committee of University of Washington professors and is awarded a cash prize ($3000 in 2015).
 The winner will spend the summer (8 weeks) as a full time research assistant in a UW / FHL Laboratory.
-Entry Deadline was April 18, 2014.
+Entry Deadline is April 16, 2015.